-Failure probability model Key parameters Crow-AMSAA model Cumulative number of fail Age of cable at failure in y Measure of the failure rate
+Network asset type Failure probability model Key parameters Underground cables Crow-AMSAA model Cumulative number of failures per km Age of cable at failure in years Measure of the failure rate

 Underground cables

 The Crow-AMSAA model is used to determine the probability of failure and unavailability for underground cables.
 Crow-AMSAA models are fitted for fluid filled, HSL and XLPE cables.